tehnub a year ago

 I'm curious if you have a specific example of this?
 We've put a fair amount of effort into having the same nomenclature as git and add tooltips that contain the command itself where possible.

-• have_faith 2 days ago
+• have_faith a year ago

 Same.
 I’ve been using it a while and I enjoy it a lot.
 I have to admit that I haven’t purchased it yet because $100 is hard to justify with so many perfectly good free alternatives, but if it was cheaper I definitely would.

-apocalyptic0n3 2 days ago
+apocalyptic0n3 a year ago

 I've been using Sublime Merge since it was first announced (and Sublime Text since ST2 I think).
 Absolutely love the experience.
 It's less a Git GUI and more just the CLI displayed in a well-designed GUI, if that makes sense.
 It's not reinventing anything, just making it easier to keep on top of commits and what your current changes are.
 What I find nice is that unlike many of the other GUI options, Sublime never hides what it's doing.
 Anytime you are about to run a Git command, they show you it and give you the option to customize it.
 And you can run manual commands at any time with their command palette.